 How to Leave Phonsavan

 We wanted to go from Phonsavan to Luang Prabang.
-There was oneho minivan a day leaving.
+There was one minivan a day leaving.
 The price was the same in each of the “agencies” that we asked at.
-You can now book many of these trips online with Easybook – check details here!

 Did you visit the Plain of Jars?
 Let us know what you thought and how your trip was!